keybase/bot-sshca/README.md

 [built in version](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) on modern versions of windows.

+# Using kssh with jumpboxes and bastion hosts

+kssh does work correctly with jumpboxes and bastion hosts as long as they are configured to trust the SSH CA. For example, the command `kssh -J dev@jumpbox.example.com dev@server.internal` does work correctly.
+If you use an SSH config to manage your jumpbox configuration in a way that relies on using a specific user, it may be useful to specify a default user for kssh to use.
+For example, `kssh --set-default-user dev` will make it so that `kssh -J jumpbox.example.com server.internal` works correctly.

 # Contributing

 There are two separate binaries built from the code in this repo: